 7.1 .
 The executory contracts and unexpired leases listed below are assumed and/or rejected as specified.
 All other executory contracts and unexpired leases are rejected.
 Check all that apply.
 None.
 If "No ne" is checked, the rest of Part ?
 7.1 need not be completed.
 Executory c ontracts and unexpired leases t to be rejected.
 The Debtor(s) reject the fol lowing executory contracts: Name of Creditor Type of (Contract Any claim for rejection on damages must be filed within 60 days from entry of the order confirming g this Plan.
 Executory co ontracts and unexpired leases to be assumed .
 The Debtor(s) assume the fo llowing executory contracts: Name of Creditor Type of Contract Cure Amount and Term(s) 3.
 Misco ellaneous 8.1 Adeq uate Protection Payments for Claims Secured by or Subject to a Lease of Personal Pro perty.
 None.
-If "None " is checked, the rest of Part 8.1 need not be completed or reproduced.
-Beginning not later than 30 days after the petition date and until the Plan is confirmed, the Debtor(s) will directly paradequate protection payments for claims secured by or subject to a lease of personal property for the Claims Lister Below.
-After confirmation of the Plan, the claims will be paid under Part 4.
-Make sure to list the amount of the monthly payment the Debtor(s) will pay before confirmation and list the last 4 digits only of the account number, if any, the lienholder uses to identify the claim.
-Lessor '/Lienholder Property/Collateral Acct.
+If "None " is checked, the rest of Part 8.1 need not be completed or reproduced. adequate protect Below.
+After copayment the Do ction payments for claims secure onfirmation of the Plan, the claim on date and until the Plan is confirmed, the ed by or subject to a lease of personal pros will be paid under Part 4.
+Make sure to liation and list the last 4 digits only of the operty for the Claims Listed st the amount of the monthly Lessor /Lienholder Property/Collateral Acct.
 No (last 4 numbers) Monthly Payment 8.2 Reves sting Property o f the Estate.
 Prop erty of the estate shall re evest in the Debtor(s) upon: (b) disc to 11 U.S.C. § 1328; reason of 11 U.S.C. § 1328(f) the Debtor((s) cannot receive a